ivaano/FileAwayFlow/README.md

 ﻿## File Away Flow
-File Away Flow is an API that allows you to move files between folders, it is helpful for postprocessing files.
+File Away Flow is an API that allows you to move files between folders, it is helpful for postprocessing files, downloaded in containers like Sabnzbd, nzbget or Jdownloader.

 Consider the following scenario:
 ![diagram.png](diagram.png)